Guild of Fine Artists Set for Own Gallery Opening in Lagos - THISDAYLIVE

 Rebecca Ejifoma

-The Guild of Professional Fine Artists of Nigeria (GFA) is set to open its own art gallery to feature 40 arrays of art pieces of guild members.
+The Guild of Professional Fine Artists of Nigeria (GFA) is set to open its own art gallery, where it will feature 40 arrays of art pieces of guild members for a start.

 The Director, Ugonna Ibe Ejiogu, expressed that the GFA Gallery aims to be home to the works of the guild members.

-Her words: “The gallery is open to the public.
-It is also a dedicated space for exhibitions, talks, workshops and events by members and non-members of the guild.”
+“The gallery is open to the public.
+It is also a dedicated space for exhibitions, talks, workshops and events by members and non-members of the guild”, she said.

 Although art was considered the least in the past, today, however, all that has changed.
 Ejiogu assured the public that, “We are pushing out professionalism to the public”.